hs7t/beeptea/README.md

 # beeptea

-A tool that turns text into a fun audio version of morse code.
+A little tool that turns text into a fun audio version of morse code.

 ## Credits